Call for Entries

 How long do the exhibits run?

-Shows usually open for viewing the Thursday PRIOR to the Opening Reception, which is normally held on the First Tuesday of the Month.
-(As part of the Mill Valley First Tuesday Artwalk.)
+In Person Shows usually open for viewing a few days PRIOR to the Opening Reception, which is normally held on the First Tuesday of the Month – as part of the Mill Valley First Tuesday Artwalk.

 Who juries your exhibitions?

 Jurors are usually Gallery owners or noted Artists with some experience in jurying shows.
 Some shows are curated by members of the Exhibition Committee, including the Annual Members’ Show.